eworm-de/routeros-scripts/doc/check-health.md

 * `CheckHealthTemperature`: an array specifying temperature thresholds for sensors
 * `CheckHealthVoltagePercent`: percentage value to trigger voltage jumps

-Also notification settings are required for e-mail and telegram.
+Also notification settings are required for e-mail, matrix and/or telegram.

 ---
 [◀ Go back to main README](../README.md)